simular-ai/simular-ai.github.io/index.md

 ### threshold
-If `elementOverallDescription` is given, then accept candidate elements whose normalized string distance to `elementOverallDescription` is below this threshold value.
+If `elementOverallDescription` is given, then accept candidate elements whose normalized string similarity to `elementOverallDescription` is above this threshold value.

 ### root
 If given, then the search is limited to elements contained within this root element.